Imported Transactions: The Needs Review Workflow

 • The imported transaction status changes to Journaled.

-Once accepted, the transaction appears in your account ledger and is included in all financial reports (P&L, Balance Sheet, etc.).
+Once accepted, the transaction appears in your account’s Transactions tab and is included in all financial reports (P&L, Balance Sheet, etc.).

-Payee sibling categorization: When you categorize a transaction, BeeKeeper looks for other pending transactions with a similar payee name.
-If it finds any, it automatically suggests the same account and vendor for those transactions too.
-For example, if you categorize one “AMAZON.COM” transaction as Office Supplies, other Amazon transactions will pick up the same suggestion.
+Payee sibling categorization: When you add a transaction, BeeKeeper looks for other pending transactions on the same account with the same payee name.
+It automatically applies the same account and vendor to those transactions, moving them to Matched.
+For example, if you set one “AMAZON.COM” transaction to Office Supplies, other Amazon transactions on that account will pick up the same suggestion.
 You still review and accept each one individually.

 Handling Transfers